 Summary

 Biostimulation is widely used to enhance reductive dechlorination of chlorinated ethenes in contaminated aquifers.
 However, the knowledge on corresponding biogeochemical responses is limited.
 In this study glycerol was injected in an aquifer contaminated with cis-dichloroethene (cDCE), and geochemical and microbial shifts were followed for 265 days.
 Consistent with anoxic conditions and sulfate reduction after biostimulation, MiSeq 16S rRNA gene sequencing revealed temporarily increased relative abundance of Firmicutes, Bacteriodetes and sulfate reducing Deltaproteobacteria.
 In line with 13C cDCE enrichment and increased Dehalococcoides mccartyi (Dcm) numbers, dechlorination was observed towards the end of the field experiment, albeit being incomplete with accumulation of vinyl chloride.
-This was concurrent with i) decreased concentrations of dissolved organic carbon (DOC), reduced relative abundances of fermenting and sulfate reducing bacteria that have been suggested as supporters of Dcm by providing electron donor (H2) and essential corrinoid cofactors, ii) increased sulfate concentration and increased relative abundance of Epsilonproteobacteria and Deferribacteres as putative oxidizers of reduced sulfur compounds.
+This was concurrent with i) decreased concentrations of dissolved organic carbon (DOC), reduced relative abundances of fermenting and sulfate reducing bacteria that have been suggested to promote Dcm growth by providing electron donor (H2) and essential corrinoid cofactors, ii) increased sulfate concentration and increased relative abundance of Epsilonproteobacteria and Deferribacteres as putative oxidizers of reduced sulfur compounds.
 Strong correlations of DOC, relative abundance of fermenters and sulfate reducers, and dechlorination imply the importance of syntrophic interactions to sustain robust dechlorination.
 Tracking microbial and environmental parameters that promote/preclude enhanced reductive dechlorination should aid development of sustainable bioremediation strategies.

 Introduction

 The widespread use of chlorinated ethenes (CEs) as solvents has resulted in severe groundwater contamination (Abelson, 1990).
 The incomplete transformation of CEs such as tetrachloroethene (PCE) and trichloroethene (TCE) in aquifers leads to the accumulation of cis-dichloroethene (cDCE) and vinyl chloride (VC) (Stroo et al., 2012), the latter known as a human carcinogen (Kielhorn et al., 2000).
 In situ bioremediation via enhanced reductive dechlorination (ERD) has become a widely applied remediation approach (Löffler and Edwards, 2006), and is achieved by biostimulation and in some cases bioaugmentation to activate microbial reductive dechlorination by organohalide-respiration (OHR) (Ellis et al., 2000; Major et al., 2002; Lendvay et al., 2003; Scheutz et al., 2010).
 Organohalide-respiring bacteria (OHRB) conserve energy by OHR (Leys et al., 2013) and belong to distinct bacterial genera distributed among the phyla Chloroflexi, Firmicutes, and Proteobacteria (Atashgahi et al., 2016).
 While many OHRB can only dechlorinate PCE and TCE to cDCE, Dehalococcoides mccartyi (Dcm) is capable of dechlorinating CEs to VC and nontoxic ethene.
-Dcm has been recognized a unique key to a broad range of organohalides chemically locked for mineralization.
+Dcm has been recognized as an essential member of the microbial community linked to biotransformation of a broad range of organohalides.
 This is due to its highly specialized metabolism restricted to OHR, rich repertoire of reductive dehalogenase genes (rdhAB) ranging from 10 to 36 copies in a single genome (Löffler et al., 2013) and widespread distribution in pristine and contaminated sites (Hendrickson et al., 2002).
 Dcm growth and dechlorination is more robust in mixed microbial communities as it depends on other organisms to provide hydrogen and acetate as electron donor and carbon source, respectively (Löffler et al., 2013), to produce organic cofactors (Schipp et al., 2013), to scavenge oxygen (Hug et al., 2012) and to remove the carbon monoxide that it produces but cannot tolerate (Zhuang et al., 2014).